justalphie/immo-eliza-deployment/README.md

-# The immo-eliza-ml machine learning project
+# The immo-eliza-deployment machine learning project and API

 ## Project description